 It’s back-to-school time!
 This year, we know you’re determined to start the year off right.
-Whether you’re a new or veteran teacher, stop and take a moment to get into the back-to-school frame of mind and make sure you’re prepared to start the new school year.
+Whether you’re a new or veteran teacher, you still need some time to stop and get back into the back-to-school frame of mind.
 Armed with these 10 back to school tips for teachers, the new school year is bound to be a success no matter what it looks like!

 1. This Year is Not Last Year

 Whether your last year of teaching was great or terrible, head into this school year knowing that it will be different.
-That doesn’t mean that if you had a great year last year, it won’t be a great year, it just means you need to look at the year with fresh eyes.
+That doesn’t mean that if you had a great year last year, it won’t be a great year this year.
+It just means you need to look at the year with fresh eyes.
 You will have different students with different interests and unique personalities.
 What worked for your students last year may not work this year and ideas that flopped last year may be this year’s biggest successes.

 Don’t fall into the trap of thinking, “This year will be a breeze.
 I’ll just use the same lesson plans, same activities and same materials I used last year.”
 Instead, keep what you did last year as a backup, but go into the school year prepared to start over focused on a new group of students and their individual needs.